shapeshed/copyright.ee_addon/README.markdown

 ## Description

-The plugin returns a string for displaying a copyright notices in ExpressionEngine templates
+The plugin returns a string for displaying a copyright notice in ExpressionEngine templates

 	{exp:copyright:show}